Weaver Bolden Branch

 The Weaver Bolden Branch offers its patrons the same materials and services offered at the Main Library and Brown Branch.
 Requested materials are transferred daily among the branches.
 The branch offers a variety of programs throughout the year for children, teens and adults.
 Every program presented or sponsored by the library is free of charge.

-The Weaver Bolden Branch is named in honor of two of Tuscaloosa’s most respected African American educators: Dr. George Augustus Weaver (1872 -1939), and Mrs. Ruth Cummings Bolden (1910-2005).
+The Weaver Bolden Branch is named in honor of two of Tuscaloosa’s most respected African American educators: Dr. George Augustus Weaver (1872 -1939), and Mrs. Ruth Eaton Cummings Bolden (1910-2004).
 Dr. Weaver was a physician at the Stillman Hospital and generously made his personal library available for local African American students before the establishment of a public library which served them.
-Mrs. Ruth Bolden was the first librarian of this branch from 1948-1975 and requested that it be named for Dr. Weaver.
-In 1990 the branch was renamed the Weaver Bolden Branch Library in honor of her years of service.
+In 1948, Mrs. Bolden helped establish a library in a local community center.
+In 1961, she secured funding for a new building.
+She was the first librarian of that library and requested that it be named for Dr. George Augustus Weaver (1872 -1939).
+In 1991, this branch of the Tuscaloosa Public Library was renamed the Weaver-Bolden branch in her honor.

 Location & Hours

 2522 Lanier Ave.